 Scheduling

-It’s important to find a therapist that has open availability during your preferred time.
+It’s important to find a therapist who has open availability during your preferred time.
 Oftentimes the clinician’s general hours of operation are listed on their website, but you will typically not know their current availability.
 To get that information, you’ll need to give them a call or inquire via email.

 When making your first phone call or email inquiry to the potential therapist to discuss briefly what you are struggling with, your goal of finding an LGBTQ+ friendly therapist and your time and date availability.